lino-framework/book/docs/about/lino_and_django.rst

   generate its own stuff.
 For the plain Django part of your application you can use the system of your choice.

-- Actions, Choosers, ChoiceLists, Workflows, multi-lingual database content, generating printable documents, ...
+- Lino adds concepts like Actions, Choosers, ChoiceLists, Workflows, multi-lingual database content, generating printable documents, ...

 - Higher level solutions for common features like :mod:`lino.modlib.changes`, `lino_xl.lib.excerpts`, ...